apache/apisix/docs/en/latest/plugins/error-log-logger.md

 }'
 ```

-## How to set the clickhouse
+### Configuring ClickHouse server details

-The plugin sends the error log as a string to the `data` field of the clickhouse table.
+The Plugin sends the error log as a string to the `data` field of a table in your ClickHouse server.

-*TODO Here save error log as a whole string to clickhouse 'data' column.
-We will add more columns in the future.*

-Step: update the attributes of the plugin
+You can configure it as shown below:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/plugin_metadata/error-log-logger -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '